zwilsoncc/docs/pages/docs/features/now-cli.md

 The `now` CLI is the main interface to the Now platform.

-It's available on macOS, Windows and Linux either via `npm` or as pre-built binaries.
+It's available on macOS, Windows, and Linux either via `npm` or as pre-built binaries.
 The recommended installation mechanism, however, is <InternalLink href="/download">Now Desktop</InternalLink> (which includes Now CLI and also ensures it's always up-to-date).